SoftwareAG/c8y-docs/content/edge/update-bundle/migration-107-to-109.md

 3. Run the `restore.sh` script with the parameters:

-   - ARCHIVE_PATH: path to the ZIP with 10.7 migration data
+   - ARCHIVE_PATH: path to the ZIP with 10.7 migration data.
    - EXTRACTED_PATH: path to the folder with extracted migration data.
 It can also be an external drive.

     For example: